Secret assassins of ancient Sparta: The Krypteia and their murderous missions

 © History Skills

-Selection for the Krypteia was a high honor, reserved for those who had excelled in the agoge and demonstrated exceptional qualities of leadership, stealth, and combat skills.
+Selection for the Krypteia was a high honor, reserved for those who had excelled in the agoge and demonstrated exceptional qualities in leadership, stealth, and combat.

 The criteria for selection were stringent, reflecting the elite status and high-stakes missions of the Krypteia.